Download the full analysis report here

-Though the US, Canada, Australia, and EU have their own rare elements resources but they are dependent on China for the processing of these elements.
-Even US’s mine in Mountain Pass CA sends its minerals to China for processing because it is extremely polluting and toxic for the environment.
+Though the US, Canada, Australia, and the EU have their own rare elements resources they are dependent on China for the processing of these elements.
+Even the US’s mine in Mountain Pass CA sends its minerals to China for processing because it is extremely polluting and toxic for the environment.
 So for others, it is difficult to create new capacity

-How to Evaluate the Risk ?
+How to Evaluate the Risk?

 Lessons from the past: This time the ban on exports of REE to the U.S. could have a significant impact on the rare earth industry because the U.S. would do exactly what Japan did in 2010 and encourage rival sources of supply by providing financial support to them and would also develop ways to use less of the materials.

-Utilizing Alternate Resources: Mountain Pass in California in the U.S. has high-quality rare earth mine but its ore is currently processed by sending it to China.
+Utilizing Alternate Resources: Mountain Pass in California in the U.S. has a high-quality rare earth mine but its ore is currently processed by sending it to China.
 This is where China takes maximum control of the industry, but if given sufficient incentives and efforts rival processing capacity could be built.

 What Expert Says

 Mountain Pass Mine is intact and operational and is considered a viable backup plan for China ban but will take a time-frame of up to 6 months to bring up and can be longer to a global scale.
-Also, the cost and impact assessment for refining capacity need to assessed keeping all the financial parameters in mind.
+Also, the cost and impact assessment for refining capacity needs to assessed keeping all the financial parameters in mind.